pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 ```

 in other words, the functionality in DelBridges gets attached to the
-aln instance at run time, without affecting any other instatiated
+aln instance at run time, without affecting any other instantiated
 object(!)
 Also, when not requiring 'bio-alignment/edit/del_bridges',
 the functionality is never visible, and never added to the
 environment.
 This type of runtime plugin is something you can only do